Main photo credit: Dukes Bar, London

-If you like your Martini as dry as a ***’s ****, then head to the bar with no name at 69 Colebrooke Row.
-Tony C has been at it again in his lab and has created what some say is the world’s driest Martini; the trick is in the few drops of grape seed extract for extra astringency.
+If you like your Martini as dry as the desert then head to the bar with no name at 69 Colebrooke Row.
+The crew have been working away in the lab and created what some say is the world's driest Martini; the trick is in the few drops of grape seed extract for extra astringency.

 The Connaught bar means cocktail perfection, and their black lacquered Martini trolley is something else.
 Wheeled out by one of their sexy Italian barmen, you can custom build your own and discuss the bitters or spirits that take your fancy.
 BarChick loves the liquorice, and with its theatrical glamour from start to delicious finish, neighbours will look on in envy.